skiss10/realtime_protocol_exercise/README.md

 ## Limitations:

 This has been tested with up to 15 concurrent clients on a MacBook Pro with an Apple M1 pro chip.

+## Sequence Diagram

+I've added a sequence diagram to show the behavior of this client-server protocol when there are no disconnections.
+The sequences with dotted lines indicate a function or service that runs continuously thoughout the life of the program / connection.